chethankeshava/KASPER-IODRIVER/README.md

 *****************************************
 Readme section for Motor/IO controller
 *****************************************
-This module is developed by Chethan Keshav and Prashanth Aithal to control the motors and all IO devices in the car.
+This module is developed by Chethan Keshava and Prashanth Aithal to control the motors and all IO devices in the car.